jaredsohn/hr/README.md

 Displays an `<hr />` in your terminal.

-A version of https://github.com/LuRsT/hr that can be deployed via npm.
+A spiritual fork of https://github.com/LuRsT/hr that can be deployed via npm.

 Installation instructions: